-Baidu, Inc. (BIDU) CEO Yanhong Li on Q1 2020 Results - Earnings Call Transcript

 The next question comes from the line of Gregory Zhao from Barclays.

-Gregory Zhao
+Q - Gregory Zhao

 And great to see the solid recovery from COVID-19.
 So I have 2 quick follow-ups.
 The first one, so we see the Baidu App's very strong user growth in Q1.
 So I just want to know the user retention and the engagement into Q2 and what's the plan to maintain these users into second half.
 So another one, we see your smart devices reported very strong shipment and very solid kind of usage numbers.
 So just wanted to understand a bit more about the monetization potential and also if you have any plan to expand the smart speakers into more kind of broader smart home connection.

-Dou Shen
+A - Dou Shen

 Okay.
 I'll take the first one.
-It is true, the pandemic outbreak attracts more user to Baidu App because they want to proactively seek information to help them understand the situation.
-So that's -- clearly, it helps to grow the DAUs and the time spent.
+It is true, the pandemic outbreak attracts more users to Baidu App because they want to proactively seek information to help them understand the situation.
+So clearly, it helps to grow the DAUs and the time spent.
 So after the outbreak, we can see some decline in terms of the DAUs.
-But the good thing side, it is a very good chance to educate the users they can -- what they can do on Baidu App.
+But the good thing side, it is a very good chance to educate the users what they can do on Baidu App.
 So for example, let's take the health care example again.
-So when people started to use Baidu App for health care-related questions and consolation, so they are actually getting used to it, and we can see the consultation numbers are pretty stable.
+So when people started to use Baidu App for health care-related questions and consultations, so they are actually getting used to it, and we can see the consultation numbers are pretty stable.
 So we are using this chance to educate the users with more features, which are not obvious to the users before.
-So the short answer is that we do have many -- we are using many approaches to make the Baidu App more friendly, provide more service to the users so that they can use it in different -- for different purposes.
+So the short answer is that we are using many approaches to make the Baidu App more friendly, provide more service to the users so that they can use it for different purposes.

 Yes.
 This is Robin.
 Regarding to the smart device monetization potential, I think it's going to be very similar to the mobile ecosystem in the sense that the revenue can come from selling hardware, selling subscription, selling advertising and even e-commerce.
-The difference is that it's a home-based device, and we maintain a better control on almost everything, from software until the back end of monetization.
+The difference is that it's a home-based device, and we maintain a better control on almost everything from software until the back end of monetization.
 Because it is in the early stage of the development, we are pretty much focusing on improving the experience, user experience.
-I've talked about the time spent -- average time spent for our marketplace is over 3 hours per day.
+I've talked about the average time spent for our marketplace is over 3 hours per day.
 So that's a lot longer than an average mobile app.
 So we are quite optimistic about the potential of monetization for our smart home devices.

-And we will continue to explore new form factor for smart home and other AI or voice-enabled devices.
-And as time pass by, I will give you a timely update on that.
+And we will continue to explore new form factors for smart home and other AI or voice-enabled devices.
+And as time passes by, I will give you a timely update on that.

 Operator